 Basil is an herb in the mint family.
-It adds flavor to meals, and its nutrients may provide health benefits.
+It adds flavor to meals, and its nutrients may provide health benefits, such as reducing oxidative stress and supporting cardiovascular health.

 Sweet basil (Ocimum basilicum) plays a role in many Mediterranean, and particularly Italian, cuisines.
 It forms the basis of pesto and adds a distinctive flavor to salads, pasta, pizza, and other dishes.
 Indonesian, Thai, and Vietnamese cuisines also feature this herb.